-Both Thinkific and Teachable are a good fit for nearly anyone who wants to offer reliable, interactive, online learning.
-Individuals looking to teach a course, entrepreneurs, and large corporations often choose a cloud based or hosted LMS like Teachable and Thinkific.
+Both Thinkific and Teachable are a good fit for nearly any small business that wants to offer reliable, interactive, online learning.
+Individuals looking to teach a course, entrepreneurs, and large corporations often choose a cloud-based or hosted LMS like Teachable and Thinkific.
 These companies offer their LMS as a service in exchange for a monthly fee (like most other Software-as-a-Service or SaaS companies do).

 Since you don't need to install anything on your server there's less tech involved with getting started and maintaining your course.